 This frees you up for less responsibility.
 Plus, you don’t have to fear accidentally damaging your retainer or leaving it somewhere.

 You may simply leave it at home and go about your day untethered from your retainer.
 Most people leave theirs on the nightstand or in the bathroom so that they remember to put it on before they go to sleep.

 Whatever the case may be for you, it won’t take you long to figure out how to incorporate your retainer into your regular routine.
 Just be sure to take care of your retainer at all costs…

 Lifelong Retainer Wears Means You Will Need Replacement Retainers

 That’s right.
-As a lifelong commitment, there’s going to come a time when you need to replace your old funky retainer with a shiny new one.
+As a lifelong commitment, there’s going to come a time when you need to replace your old funky retainer with a shiny new one (see our post about replacement retainers price).
 With that being said, you can do your part in prolonging the life of your retainer.